A Resource Guide for Parents of Infants and Toddlers who are Deaf or Hard of Hearing

 Parent Workshops: The workshops address a number of topics, such as child development, the Deaf community, assessments, importance of social play, parent/guardian rights, transitioning, and more!

-Home Visits: A certified teacher of the Deaf or Hard of Hearing visits the family (how often?) in the family’s home or in another setting that is natural for the child The teacher works with the parents with information and support in order to help your child grow and develop well.
+Home Visits: A certified teacher of the Deaf or Hard of Hearing visits the family twice a month for one hour in the family’s home or in another setting that is natural for the child.
+The teacher works with the parents with information and support in order to help your child grow and develop well.

 Community Outings: Attending our monthly events that we host outside school help children use language in social interactions with experiences outside the classroom, and for families to observe the dynamics of the interactions.
 This time is also for parents and guardians to connect, support, and share resources with each other in this unique journey as parents of Deaf children.
 Outings include playgroups and meet-ups for children in the ECE program and their families.